joelwilsonmt/chrome-follow-clean-link/README.md

 # chrome-follow-clean-link
 Chrome Extension for removing URL parameters from links

+Enables a context menu option to "Open clean link in new tab" or listens for keyboard shortcut `metaKey + altKey + Click` on a link to open the link in a new tab and remove URL parameters

+The extension first loads the page, then reloads the page without UTM parameters.
+Thus, tracking information is still captured, but further navigation within that tab is not tracked by UTMs.

 To install:
 Easy: Download `/dist` folder, open [chrome://extensions](chrome://extensions), enable Developer mode, and drag dist folder to page